Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-When vectors are $L_2$-normalised to lie on the unit sphere, this expression becomes equivalent to cosine similarity, which measures the angle between two data vectors.
-As this angle increases, similarity decreases, and the probability of hash collision under $\mathcal{H}_{cosine}$ is reduced accordingly.
+When vectors are $L_2$-normalised to the unit sphere, this becomes cosine similarity, which measures the angle between them.
+As the angle increases, similarity and the collision probability under $\mathcal{H}_{cosine}$ both decrease.

-In this scheme, $K$ random hyperplanes are sampled from a Gaussian distribution with zero mean and unit variance.
-Each hash function $h_k$ assigns a bit to a data point $\mathbf{q}$ depending on which side of the hyperplane it lies:
+We sample $K$ random hyperplanes from a zero-mean, unit-variance Gaussian.
+Each $h_k$ assigns a bit to a point $\mathbf{q}$ according to the side of the hyperplane on which it lies: